Correa, Astros rally past Braves 9-5, cut WS deficit to 3-2

 Correa gained attention earlier this postseason for marking big hits by pointing at his wrist, where a watch might be.
 His time, he said.

 The star shortstop doubled and singled twice, driving in two runs.
-His single in the eighth inning padded the lead and as Altuve got congrats in the dugout after scoring, the Fox TV mics picked up someone on the bench yelling “It’s time!”
+His RBI single in the eighth padded the lead and as Jose Altuve got congrats in the dugout after scoring, the Fox TV mics picked up someone on the bench yelling “It’s time!”

 A night earlier, the Astros went 0 for 8 with runners in scoring position in a 3-2 loss.
 That left Correa at 2 for 14 overall in the series and Bregman worse at 1 for 14.

-Atlanta had been 7-0 at home in the postseason, and a boisterous crowd inside Truist Park and packed plaza outside came early hoping to celebrate a long-awaited championship.
+Atlanta had been 7-0 at home in the postseason, and a boisterous crowd inside Truist Park and packed plaza outside came early hoping to celebrate its first championship since 1995.

+“If we win the World Series, it doesn’t matter where it is,” Snitker said.
+“I’d have loved to have done it in front of our fans.
+Hopefully, we can do it the next couple of days.”

 Duvall’s slam sent a dozen Braves careening from the dugout, a full-out frenzy of hollering, twirling and dancing.